-Most people consider me an expert.
-That’s a good thing, since I run and operate CWL Inc. – an IT consulting firm in Toronto.
-The daily grind (for me) consists of working with various types of technologies and making them work for various clients.
-While the mission is often simple, the process and eventual outcome may not be.
-Along the way, I’m approached by many who are thankful for the work, but there are the few that seem to see this process differently.
-While speaking to one such person, I thought of what it meant to offer help to anyone, what makes me think I can do it – and where trolls fit into this process.
+I’m approached by many who are thankful for the work, but there are a few that seem to see this process differently.
+While speaking to one such person, I thought of what it meant to offer help, what makes me think I can do it – and where trolls fit into this process

-I just stumbled on this blog post (not using StumbleUpon, mind you) where the author posits that the future of email is Twitter.
+Is the future of email, Twitter?
 Well, a longer version of Twitter not limited to 140 characters.
 He or She of Virtual Pants goes on to say that no one wants to remember a fill email address and that an @username is much easier to remember.
 Since that blog doesn’t seem to offer a place to comment, I’ll do that here, thank you very much.